FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_authentication/c_st_login_settings.md

 7. Click **Save**.
 8. Restart the Administration Tool server using the `stop_admin` and `start_admin` commands.
 If you are running on Windows, you can also use the **Services** console to restart the `admin` service.

 If you choose to use certificates for administrator logins, a **Certificate DN** field displays in the *New Administrator* and *Edit Administrator* pages where you must provide the certificate domain name information.
-For more information, see <a href="../../c_st_advancedaccountadministration/c_st_manageadministratoraccounts/t_st_add_administrator_account#Advanced_Accounts_2036285406_1151399" class="MCXref xref">Add an administrator account</a>.
+For more information, see [Add an administrator account](../../c_st_advancedaccountadministration/c_st_manageadministratoraccounts/t_st_add_administrator_account#Advanced_Accounts_2036285406_1151399).

 > **Note:**
 >